Yoga Push Ups

 This course teaches you the basics of activating your arms for lifting up and lowering down while doing push ups.
 You'll also learn some basic tips for adjusting.
 And perhaps best of all, you'll learn how to use your body so that you can do push ups with minimal effort.

 Note that push ups will still be challenging.
 However you'll learn how you can operate your body so that the effort you expend is minimized and directed.
-Find out more about Arm strengthening for push ups.
+Find out more about Arm strength for push ups.